Transcripts are available through the National Student Clearinghouse by going to www.getmytranscript.com

 - The name and address of the person to whom you would like the transcript sent

-Please allow a minimum of five working days for us to issue your transcript.
+Please allow a minimum of seven working days for transcript processing.

 As an Antioch University New England student you have full and complete access to your own records and may review them by contacting the Registrar.
 Under no circumstances, however, may you remove or alter any of the contents.
 Antioch faculty, administrators, and members of official accrediting agencies also have access to all academic records so that they may effectively fulfill their responsibilities to students and the institution.
 You may obtain copies of anything in your file except transcripts from other universities.
 Copies of transcripts from other schools must be obtained directly from those schools.